Volunteering at Volunteer Ireland

 We are proud to join the growing number of volunteer involving organisations in Ireland to achieve the standard, and as the only volunteer development organisation in the UK or Ireland to achieve it is a huge milestone.

 What does a volunteer at Volunteer Ireland do?

 Volunteer Ireland involves volunteers in all areas of our work including events, corporate volunteering, administration and communications.
 Some volunteers are involved just once for a one-off activity, others give one day a week and some volunteer full time depending on the needs of the team and the volunteer.
-We also engage “virtual volunteers” remotely, for example to help with a graphic design project.
+We engage “virtual volunteers” remotely, for example, to help with a graphic design project.
 And of course, we are governed by a group of fantastic Trustees on our Board, who are all volunteers.

-No matter which department a volunteer is involved in, we ensure they feel part of the whole team.
+No matter which area a volunteer is involved in, we ensure they feel part of the whole team.
 Office-based volunteers attend staff meetings and training days.
 All volunteers have a specific programme of work and we strive to make sure the relationship is mutually beneficial.

 “I certainly believe that everyone would benefit from volunteering, as it provides opportunities to not only help others but help your self-development.
 It was great to work with a group of people who were always happy and motivated to be promoting volunteering and volunteering opportunities in Ireland.This internship enabled me to become more open minded, to discover various aspects about volunteering, to give back to the community and to meet & work with great people.” – Bastin Jose, former volunteer at Volunteer Ireland